Selling Multiple Complements with Packaging Costs: Walrasian Equilibrium

 $~$

 Using \cref{lem:one-to-one-mapping}, we rewrite the seller's problem as follows.

 With the reformulation of the buyers' and the seller's utility maximization problem given in \cref{equ:buyer-reformulation,equ:seller-reformulation}, we can now state the social welfare maximization problem.
 The objective is to find the \emph{partition} $\kb \in \K$ of supply between buyers that maximizes the sum of the buyers' and the seller's utilities, and thus the buyers' values minus the seller's costs.
-Due to \cref{lem:one-to-one-mapping}, we can write the problem as an allocation problem with only binary decision variables and substitute $k_S$.
+Using the characteristic function $\phi^G$ from \cref{lem:one-to-one-mapping}, we can write the problem as an allocation problem with only binary decision variables and substitute $k_S$.
 The welfare maximization problem is named ``SWP''.
-For all constraints, we write short $\forall S$ for $\forall S\in 2^N$, $\forall q$ for $\forall q \in [\Qbar]$, $\forall r$ for $\forall r \in [\Rbar]$, and $\forall l$ for $\forall l \in \buyers$, and analogously for summation.\\
+For all constraints, we write short $\forall S$ for $\forall S\in 2^N$, $\forall q$ for $\forall q \in [\Qbar]$, $\forall r$ for $\forall r \in [\Rbar]$, and $\forall l$ for $\forall l \in \buyers$, and we use implicit summation.\\

 {\bfseries SWP}